EGoverde/Mvvm.Nucleus.Maui/README.md

 ### ViewModel interfaces

 Interfaces are used to automatically introduce callbacks and events to registered ViewModels.
+Additionally, the interfaces `IPrepare(Async)`, `IRefresh(Async)`, `IDestructible` also support implementation within a Page.
 Note that for popups there are additional [popup interfaces](#popup-interfaces).

 - `IPrepare(Async)`
     - Triggers when a page is created, but before it is returned for navigation.